sahnimanas/academic-kickstart/content/authors/manas/_index.md

 #### News

+- Jul 2021: Joined NVIDIA's as a Software Engineer on the Deep Learning Libraries team
+- May 2021: Completed my MS in CS (Machine Learning) from Georgia Tech
-- Jan 2021: Our paper on faster Neural Architecture Search was accepted to ICLR 2021!
-Details soon.
+- Jan 2021: Our paper was accepted to ICLR 2021!
+[CompOFA: Compound Once-For-All Networks for Faster Multi-Platform Deployment](/compofa/)
 - Jan 2021: I will be serving as Head TA for [CS7643 Deep Learning](https://www.cc.gatech.edu/classes/AY2021/cs7643_spring/) in Spring 2021
-- Sep 2020: I will be joining Nvidia as a Software Engineer in Summer 2021